SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 And truelly speaking we are interested in only the first one because that's what get's returned, so we can conclude this simply i guess copies the device path and clear some garbabe from buffer. :))

+Now after we finish with this we check to see if the device path in our case is already i guess initialised and free the pool if not we return the clearer buffer from the previous mentioned function .
 =============================================================================

 For wayyy later after i learn how to debug this there's a part in the rootkit where it looks for a certain pettern as it can be seen in the images